-This course provides a background to networks and how they are used.
+CMP 150 Introduction to Networking (3 credits) This course provides a background to networks and how they are used.
 This course covers how local area networks (LANs) are managed, the types of LANs available today and the software that LANs use.
 Students are also introduced to the concepts of wide area networks.
 Hours: 26 lecture and 26 laboratory.
 Prerequisite: CMP 115 or permission of the department head.
 Laboratory fee: \$25.
 Usually offered in the spring.

-CMP 210 Programming Structures and Applications

-This course offers an introduction to the theory of programming structures and problem analysis to solve common computer problems.
-Problem-solving applications are developed using the object-oriented language, Visual C++.
+CMP 210 Programming Structures and Applications (4 credits) This course offers an introduction to the theory of programming structures and problem analysis to solve common computer problems.
+Problem-solving applications are developed using an object-oriented programming language.
 Hours: 26 lecture and 52 laboratory.
-Prerequisites: CMP 104 or permission of the department head.
+Prerequisites: CMP 104.
 Laboratory fee: \$25.
 Usually offered in the fall.